What is a Reward Model?¶

 We need a way to convert reward scores into preference probabilities.
 Enter the Bradley-Terry model.

-This is a classic model from the 1950s (yes, really!) developed by two statisticians—Ralph Bradley and Milton Terry—who were trying to figure out how to rank things when you only have pairwise comparisons.
-Think chess rankings, or which sports team is better.
+This is a classic model from the 1950s developed by Ralph Bradley and Milton Terry for ranking things when you only have pairwise comparisons.
+Think chess rankings, or comparing sports teams.

-The idea is beautifully simple.
-If I show you two responses—let’s call them “winner” and “loser” based on human preference—the probability that a human prefers the winner is:
+The idea: if I show you two responses. call them “winner” and “loser” based on human preference. the probability that a human prefers the winner is:

 means “probability of...”